-- 8.6 Safe capacities will be imposed where necessary for the promotion of public safety or the prevention of disorder on the relevant premises.
+- 8.5 The exception to this will be in cases where the council and the enforcing authority for the fire safety order are one and the same body.
+For example in designated sports grounds and stands where the council enforce the fire safety order.
+In such circumstances fire safety conditions should not be set in new licences, but conditions in existing licences will remain in force and be enforceable by the licensing authority - 8.6 Safe capacities will be imposed where necessary for the promotion of public safety or the prevention of disorder on the relevant premises.
 If no safe capacity has been imposed through other legislation, a responsible authority may consider it necessary for a new capacity to be attached to the premises which would apply at any material time when the licensable activities are taking place and make representations to that effect.
 In certain circumstances, capacity limits may be necessary in preventing disorder, as overcrowded venues can increase the risks of crowds becoming frustrated and hostile.
-The types of premises subject to safe capacities will be the following: - Nightclubs - Cinemas - Theatres - Other premises where regulated entertainment is being provided within the meaning of the act - The council will, where appropriate, attach conditions to a licence to ensure public safety, dealing with the following: - Checks on equipment at specified intervals - Standards to be maintained, e.g. temporary electrical installations to comply with British Standards: - The number of people on the premises to ensure it is appropriate having regard to the activities taking place and reliable ways of counting the number; - The steps taken to manage the risk from glass, the use of bottle bins, glass collectors and door supervisors to prevent glass being taken off the premises; - The use of door supervisors to manage the entrance and exit from the premise and, to protect public safety as customers leave the premises; - The provision of air conditioning and ventilation and the availability of drinking water; - Measures to protect against overcrowding. - 8.8 The council will consider whether any measures or restrictions are placed on alcohol sales to prevent binge drinking and promote 'sensible drinking'.
+The types of premises subject to safe capacities will be the following:

+- nightclubs - cinemas - theatres - other premises where regulated entertainment is being provided within the meaning of the act. - 8.7 The council will, where appropriate, attach conditions to a licence to ensure public safety, dealing with the following: - checks on equipment at specified intervals; - standards to be maintained, e.g, temporary electrical installations to comply with British Standards; - the number of people on the premises to ensure it is appropriate having regard to the activities taking place and reliable ways of counting the number: - the steps taken to manage the risk from glass, the use of bottle bins, glass collectors and door supervisors to prevent glass being taken off the premises;

+- the use of door supervisors to manage the entrance and exit from the premise and, to protect public safety as customers leave the premises; - the provision of air conditioning and ventilation and the availability of drinking water; and - measures to protect against overcrowding. - 8.8 The council will consider whether any measures or restrictions are placed on alcohol sales to prevent binge drinking and promote 'sensible drinking'.